OLIMEX/ESP32-EVB/SOFTWARE/ETH_PHY_demo/README.md

 | 23                   | MDC         | Output to PHY |
 | 18                   | MDIO        | Bidirectional |

-The defaults in the example are correct for Espressif's Ethernet development board.
-Also defaults in the example are correct for the Olimex ESP32 EVB REV B IoT LAN8710 PHY Board with CAN.
+The defaults in the customized example are correct for Olimex EVB-REV-B Ethernet IoT board with CAN.

 ## Note about GPIO0